 From the park office, head north and take the winding road to Tipp’s Point, Cedar Cove and Elephant Rock campgrounds.
 Known as the most popular campgrounds on the lake’s west side, these campgrounds boast all the amenities you need for a comfortable stay.
-Both Tipp’s Point and Elephant Rock feature RV camping, as well as comfort stations with showers, picnic pavilions, boat ramps and playgrounds.
-If you’re not camping, you can still enjoy the swim beaches and direct lake access these areas offer for only $4 per car.
+All three areas feature RV camping, as well as comfort stations with showers, picnic pavilions, boat ramps and playgrounds.
+If you’re not camping, you can still enjoy the swim beaches and direct lake access these areas offer for only $5 per car.
 Tent camping areas, plenty of room for big RVs, direct access to the wooded Buckhorn Trail and stunning lake views make these campgrounds a sure-fire hit.

 Heading north on Highway 77S, park and take a break at the E.J.
 Johnson Memorial Bridge Marker.
 This unique rock bridge is located just 3.3 miles south of Highway 70 and was built to honor E. J. Johnson, designer and superintendent of the park from 1935-1942.
 A small stone building and parking area make this a comfortable spot to get out and stretch your legs after a long drive.